Swiss-Polar-Institute/data-management-guidance/documentation/metadata.md

 ## Metadata

+We begin with metadata because without this essential information, data loses a huge amount of its value and understanding.
+It will also give a good overview of what else is to come but please do follow the links to the other sections of this guide to find further information in context.

+### What is metadata and why is it important?

-Metadata is a description of the data [@mccarthyPresentedEighthInternationala, @grayScientificDataManagement2005a, @michenerMetainformationConceptsEcological2005], giving information about the "who, what, when, where, why and how" [@recknagelEcologicalInformatics2018a].
+Metadata is a description of data [@mccarthyPresentedEighthInternationala; @grayScientificDataManagement2005a; @michenerMetainformationConceptsEcological2005], giving information about the "who, what, when, where, why and how" [@recknagelEcologicalInformatics2018a].
 Put in other words, it is "data about data" [@fegrausMaximizingValueEcological2005].

 Information about a dataset quickly deteriorates over time [@michenerNONGEOSPATIALMETADATAECOLOGICAL1997a].
-Metadata is documentation that is a reminder to your future self (and others) of what your data or samples are.
+Metadata is documentation that is a reminder to your future self (and others).
 Without information about how data and samples were collected, final results cannot be interpreted correctly [@smithFieldTrialsHealth2015].

-To get you thinking: will you remember in 10 years what a particular acronym was?
+To get you thinking: will you remember in 10 years what a particular acronym was in your data file?
 Do you remember why a sample was collected in an unexpected location?
-Would someone else know that a set of particular air filters may have picked up abnormally high levels of a particular particle because at the time you passed through a plume of smoke?
+How would someone else know that a particular sample contained many more insects than the others because you couldn't find it one day and it was left out an extra night?

 ### How is metadata used?